intel/neural-compressor/examples/mxnet/image_recognition/README.md

 model:                                               # mandatory. ilit uses this model name and framework name to decide where to save snapshot if tuning.snapshot field is empty.
   name: cnn

-framework:
-  name: mxnet                                        # possible values are tensorflow, mxnet and pytorch
+  framework: mxnet                                   # possible values are tensorflow, mxnet and pytorch

 evaluation:                                          # optional. required if user doesn't provide eval_func in ilit.Quantization.
   accuracy:                                          # optional. required if user doesn't provide eval_func in ilit.Quantization.